karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Helper typing — CF/IT-aware getIndexComponents
   - getIndexComponents now returns IndexComponentTokens<CC, CF, IT>[] so callers can opt into CF-index-based narrowing at the type level.
 No runtime changes.

+- Helper typing — CF/IT-aware unwrapIndex
+  - Threaded ET/IT/CF generics through unwrapIndex; narrowed indexToken via IT.
+  - Typed omit parameter to accept IndexComponentTokens<CC, CF, IT> and TranscodedProperties.
+Return type unchanged.
+No runtime changes.